xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/requesting_a_payout.md

 order: 100
 published: false
 ---
-In a multivendor store, a vendor who has funds on their earning balance can request a payout of their earnings by submitting a payout request to the store owner/storefront operator using the **Request payout** button in the Vendor transactions section (**My account** > **My transactions**) of the Vendor area.
+In a multivendor store, a vendor who has funds on their earning balance can request a payout of their earnings by submitting a payout request to the store owner/storefront operator using the **Request payout** button on the Vendor transactions page (**My account** > **My transactions**) of the Vendor area.
 ![xc5_mv_request_payout_button.png]({{site.baseurl}}/attachments/ref_6yngv3DQ/xc5_mv_request_payout_button.png)

 Note that if the store administrator has set a minimum limit on the amount of funds that must be accumulated on a vendor's earning balance for the vendor to be able to request a payout (via the "Minimal vendor balance to request a payout" setting), the vendor will have access to the **Request payout** button only if the earning balance amount requirement is met.